Property Management · Last updated 2 June 2026

 How much should I budget per year for property maintenance in Gibraltar?

 The standard guidance is 1 to 2 percent of property value per year.
 For a £250,000 property, that is £2,500 to £5,000 annually.
-Budget at the higher end for older properties, properties with terraces, and properties close to the sea.
+Budget at the higher end for older properties, properties with terraces, and those close to the sea.

 What is the most expensive emergency repair landlords face in Gibraltar?